carpentries/instructor-training/learners/checkout.md

 A "lesson" corresponds to a single line in the lesson table and a single repository in GitHub (An example of a lesson: [R for Reproducible Scientific Analysis][r-gapminder]).
 As of July 2023, **you do NOT need to prepare a full lesson**, but should select a single episode within that lesson.

+### Not a High Stakes Test

+It can be nerve-wracking to perform in front of others!
+This is also true when you teach, but there is a special kind of stress that comes with inviting feedback and approval from strangers.
+It may help to know that, when we have surveyed our community about their experiences with the checkout process, demos were praised throughout as highly useful, enjoyable, and worthwhile.
+As much as possible, try to relax and enjoy this friendly opportunity for connection with others in our community.
+Remember to embrace your mistakes!

+In some cases, an Instructor Trainer may ask you to repeat your teaching demonstration another time prior to certification.
+If this happens, they will be very clear about exactly what they would like you to change on your second appearance, and why.
+These requests are made with your interests in mind -- we want you to be prepared for success when you set out to teach!

+Trainers draw from their own experience and training when they evaluate teaching demonstrations, but we do provide a [rubric][demos-rubric] for their reference.
+This can be a helpful resource as you prepare.

 ### Sign-up and Set-up

-To sign up, select a session that works for you on [the Instructor Training Demonstration Sessions Etherpad](https://pad.carpentries.org/teaching-demos), and add your name and a link to your lesson of choice to that Etherpad.
+To sign up, select a session that works for you on [the Instructor Training Demonstration Sessions Etherpad](https://pad.carpentries.org/teaching-demos), and add your name and a link to your chosen episode to that Etherpad.
 Be sure to **double check the time in your local time zone** by clicking on the converter link posted.
 Also, examine the demo description to ensure that it is not a special session targeting a specific sub-community or language (unless you are part of that target group).

 The link to connect to the video conference is at the top of the Teaching Demos Etherpad.